tkem/uritools/docs/index.rst

 .. autodata:: SUB_DELIMS

 Results of :func:`urisplit` and :func:`uridefrag`
 ------------------------------------------------------------------------

-The result objects from the :func:`urisplit` and :func:`uridefrag` functions are subclasses of :class:`collections.namedtuple`.
-These subclasses add the attributes described in those functions, as well as some additional methods:
+The result objects from the :func:`urisplit` and :func:`uridefrag` functions are instances of subclasses of :class:`collections.namedtuple`.
+These objects contain the attributes described in the function documentation, as well as some additional convenience methods:

 .. autoclass:: SplitResult
    :members: